GracianMaseko/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello: sets the mode of the file hello to -rwxr-x-wx chmod --reference=olleh hello: sets the mode of the file hello the same as olleh’s mode sudo chmod -R +111 */: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed
+Regular files should not be changed mkdir -m 751 my_dir: creates a directory called my_dir with permissions 751 in the working directory